YottaDB/YDBDoc/ProgGuide/triggers.rst

        .
 Set^XALPHA("A",xname,acn)=""                                                                                                         ; create new xref
        ;

 When the XNAME piece of a ^CIF(:,1) node is SET to a new value or KILLed, after obtaining the values, an unconditional KILL command deletes the previous cross reference index, if it exists.
 The deletion can be unconditional, because if the node did not previously exist, then the KILL is a no-op.
-Then, only if a SET invoked the trigger (determined from the ISV $ZTRIGGEROP), the trigger-invoked routine creates a new cross reference index node.
+Then, only if a SET invoked the trigger (determined from the ISV `$ZTRIGGEROP <https://docs.yottadb.com/ProgrammersGuide/isv.html#ztriggerop>`_), the trigger-invoked routine creates a new cross reference index node.
 Note that because YottaDB implicitly creates a new context for the trigger logic we do not have to worry about our choice of names or explicitly NEW any variables.

 After obtaining the values, an unconditional KILL command deletes the previous cross reference index, if it exists.
-Then, only if a SET invoked the trigger (determined from the ISV $ZTRIGGEROP), the trigger invoked routine creates a new cross reference index node.
+Then, only if a SET invoked the trigger (determined from the ISV `$ZTRIGGEROP <https://docs.yottadb.com/ProgrammersGuide/isv.html#ztriggerop>`_), the trigger invoked routine creates a new cross reference index node.
 Note that because YottaDB implicitly creates a new context for the trigger logic we do not have to worry about our choice of names or explicitly NEW any variables.

 The following illustration shows the flow of control when the trigger is executed for Set ^CIN(ACN,1)="Paul|John, Doe, Johnny|".
 The initial value of ^CIN(ACN,1) is "Paul|Doe, John|" and ACN is set to "NY".